All Products

 A gateway IP address will be allocated from the transit router CIDR block to create a private IPsec-VPN connection.
 The transit router CIDR block must not overlap with the CIDR blocks of the data center and VPC used for communication.

-2. Create two customer gateways to register the two VPN IP addresses and BGP ASN of the customer gateway device with Alibaba Cloud.
+2. Create two customer gateways to register the two VPN IP addresses and the BGP AS number of the on-premises gateway device with Alibaba Cloud.

 1. Log on to the VPN gateway console.

-2. In the left-side navigation pane, choose Interconnections > VPN > Customer Gateways.
+2. In the left navigation pane, select Interconnections > VPN > Customer Gateways.

 3. On the Customer Gateway page, click Create Customer Gateway.